shivamshan/MONTE-CARLO-SIMULATIONS/README.md

 In short, we have a better chance of winning in our imaginary game than in Roulette.
 </br>

+## Below is an image showing the scenario of Player's money as it changes with the number of bets placed.
+Therefore it is favourable to make small umber of bets.
 <img src="https://github.com/shivamshan/MONTE-CARLO-SIMULATIONS/blob/master/MONTE%20CARLO%20SIMULATION/output_9_1.png"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />